Atlético Ultramar

-Atlético Clube de Ultramar, commonly known as Atlético Ultramar, is an East Timorese football club based in Manatuto, Manatuto Municipality.
+Atlético Clube de Ultramar, commonly known as Atlético Ultramar, is an East Timorese professional football club based in Manatuto, Manatuto Municipality.
 The team plays in the Liga Futebol Amadora.
 Ultramar is the only team to have ever won the Taça 12 de Novembro twice, winning the cup in both 2017 and 2018.
 Despite this the club has struggled in recent seasons, finishing in last place in the Primeira Divisão in 2019 and failing to qualify from the group stage in the Copa FFTL in 2020.